Apply for PreK and Early Head Start

-Family and Early Childhood Education Program (FECEP)/Head Start and Early Head Start provides a high-quality early learning experience for qualifying income-eligible newborns to five-year-olds.
+FCPS PreK and Early Head Start programs provide a high-quality early learning experience for qualifying income-eligible children ages 6 weeks to 4 years.

-The FECEP/Head Start/Early Head Start program provides a quality preschool experience with comprehensive services at no cost to qualifying families who reside in Fairfax County.
-Your family may qualify for FECEP/Head Start if you:
+FCPS PreK and Early Head Start programs provide a quality preschool experience with comprehensive services at no cost to qualifying families who reside in Fairfax County.
+Your family may qualify for PreK or Early Head Start if you:

 - have a child who will be age 3 or 4 by September 30,

 - receive free or reduced-price school meals, Temporary Assistance for Needy Families (TANF), Social Security Income, and/or homeless per definition of the McKinney Vento Act, and

 - receive resources such as from a shelter and/or the FCPS homeless liaison office.

 Though families may qualify, spaces are limited and selection is based on need, not “first come, first serve”, with PreK priority given to 4 year olds.
 The application process begins January 1st for the upcoming school year.
 However it is important for all families to apply as soon as possible.

 Early Head Start is for children 0-2 years of age and pregnant women who live in the Reston, Herndon and Springfield areas.

 Note: The application eligibility, selection and enrollment process is managed centrally at the Office of Early Childhood Curriculum and Grant Management located in Falls Church; not at schools.
 If you a have question about the application process or status please call the main English Line: 703-208-7900 or Spanish Line: 703-208-7901.